asciamanna/asciamanna.github.io/_drafts/coding-conventions.md

 The goal of adopting a single style is that the code reflects a certain professionalism.
 It looks like it could have been written by a single developer in a single sitting.
 This has far reaching affects when the team commits to this single style.

 I recommend that the first thing you do when coming up with coding conventions is adopt an existing style guide.
 This can help avoid a lot of discussions about the truly subjective parts of development.
 Remember for style standards, consistency is favored over any single approach.
 So if you prefer tabs to spaces, two spaces over four for tabstops, or K&R style curly braces, be flexible in the spirit of quickly coming to a consensus.
-Adopting a known style also has the benefit of having preset configuration options in existing IDEs for those styles.
+Adopting a known style also has the benefit of having preset configuration options in IDEs.
 JavaScript linters also have the ability to enforce some of these styles for you.

 The one style rule that I would include in my coding conventions document and not leave up to the style guide is variable naming.
 Specifically because older style guides may still use variable name encoding to convey the type and scope of variables.
 This goes beyond just style and affects the readability of the source code so I discuss this in coding conventions.

 ##Coding Standards

 Once the team has agreed upon coding styles they should then shift their focus to coding standards.
 Here the team should focus on coming up with very specific rules about how the code is structured.
 Consider, but don't limit yourself to, things that could easily be verified via a static analysis tool.
-These could include lines of code per class, lines of code per function/method, number of dependencies per class, etc. I would also come up with rules around the organization and development of unit tests since production code and unit test code shouldn't always abide by the same rules.
+These could include lines of code per class, lines of code per function/method, number of dependencies per class, etc. I would also come up with rules around the organization and development of unit tests since production code and unit test code shouldn't always adhere to the same rules.

 ###But Aren't These Rules Arbitrary?